tinyos/tinyos-main/apps/MultihopOscilloscopeLqi/README.txt

   make
   java net.tinyos.sf.SerialForwarder -comm serial@<serial port>:<mote>
-  # e.g., java net.tinyps.sf.SerialForwarder -comm serial@/dev/ttyUSB0:mica2
+  # e.g., java net.tinyos.sf.SerialForwarder -comm serial@/dev/ttyUSB0:mica2
-  # or java net.tinyps.sf.SerialForwarder -comm serial@COM2:telosb
+  # or java net.tinyos.sf.SerialForwarder -comm serial@COM2:telosb
   ./run

 The controls at the bottom of the screen allow you to zoom in or out the X